Maastricht Centre for Arts and Culture, Conservation and Heritage

 MACCH addresses the need for an interdisciplinary approach to the academic nexus of the humanities, social sciences, and natural sciences.
 We strive to make this expertise available in the EUregion and in a larger international context through publications and by organising workshops, events, and conferences, such as the annual MACCH conference during The European Fine Art Fair (TEFAF).
 MACCH's collaborative research projects:

 MACCH conducts research consultancy, contract research and other service activities directed towards the larger society and in collaboration with private and public partners.
-MACCH’s combination of legal, historical, philosophical, economic, and practical expertise makes it an ideal partner for tackling the increasingly complex challenges facing arts and heritage today.
+MACCH’s combination of legal, (art) historical, philosophical, sociological, economic, and practical expertise makes it an ideal partner for tackling the increasingly complex challenges facing arts and heritage today.

 For more information, contact Dr. Joop de Jong